-- Prevents naughty behaviors – Boredom leads to bad behaviors, but playtime keeps your cat entertained.
+- Prevents naughty behaviors – Boredom leads to bad practices, but playtime keeps your cat entertained.

 - Saves your furniture – Providing a cat scratcher allows your kitten to keep his or her claws in tip-top shape without tearing up your furniture.

-- Strengthens your bond – Playing with your kitten is a great opportunity to spend quality time with your pet.
+- Strengthens your bond – Playing with your kitten is an excellent opportunity to spend quality time with your pet.

 - Keeps your kitten in shape – Excercise is necessary for optimal health and prevents unwanted weight gain.